wildmanwong/WaterQualityData/README.md

 EPA collects water monitoring data.
 For those that are interested in analyzing the data but have more limited computer resources (disk, RAM) for preprocessing we are making a reduced set of data (1900-2022) readable in a pandas format (parquet file).
 You can download the original data for the physical/chemical and biological data from https://www.epa.gov/waterdata/water-quality-data-download in csv format (86 GB compressed, 489 GB uncompressed)

+Current Status: splitting and uploading files using 7-zip

 Directory smallData - only contains the following data (423M entries):
 - OrganizationFormalName
 - ActivityStartDate